Thaising-Taing/MSIS_NPU_MicroCompiler/README.md

 ```

 ## Take Home Message
-If you want to extend to support more model, you can just add the new models into the MicroCompiler.py.
-Moreover, adding your calculating Activation Address into Model directory, and writing your own Architecture script for your model with listing down all the models' operations.
+If you want to extend to support more custom models, you can just add the new models into the MicroCompiler.py.
+Moreover, adding your calculating Activation Address into Model directory, and writing your own Architecture script for your custom models with listing down all the models' operations.

 ## Contact
 Thaising Taing - thaisingtaing@chungbuk.ac.kr